 3rd course: Pan seared halibut, chermoula, spiced cauliflower puree, asparagus with apple cider vinaigrette

 4th course: Tea smoked duck, pear balsamic, spicy tomato jam, fried Brussels sprouts, caramelized pears

-5th course: Beignets with trio of sauces: nutella, vanilla creme anglaise, raspberry coulis
+5th course: Beignets with a trio of sauces: Nutella, vanilla creme anglaise, raspberry coulis

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.